 It can be difficult to strike the balance between safe work practices and getting the job done on time.
-Many workers feel pressured to speed up their tasks to make their employers happy, but the truth is that employers won’t be very pleased when unsafe practices cause aerial lift accidents or costly equipment damage!
+Many workers feel pressured to speed up their tasks to make their employers happy.
+But, the truth is that employers won’t be pleased when unsafe practices cause a scissor lift accident or costly equipment damage!

-– The explanations of electrical, fall, and falling object hazards
+– Explanations of electrical, fall, and falling object hazards

-– How to recognize and avoid aerial lift hazards in the workplace
+– Details about how to recognize and avoid aerial lift hazards in the workplace

 – Instructions for the correct operation of the aerial lift, which should include the documentation of the maximum intended load and load capacity